 From Parasyte’s fascination with John Carpenter’s The Thing to Cowboy Bebop’s fridge-spawned spoof of Alien, the simultaneous revulsion and attraction to the unidentified proves universal across eastern and western cultures.
 But in anime, we’ve found there’s more of a tendency to frame a drama around a circumstantial alien presence, rather than putting the invasion at the centre of the story.
-As one of those examples, Parasyte –the maxim–, prepares to land in the UK on Monday, here are our favourite aliens in anime.
+No matter how they appear, of all the extra-terrestrials to land on planet otaku, here are our personal favourites.

 Migi – Parasyte

 This member of an insectoid alien infestation is one of the most intriguing takes on a neutral evil, detached yet self-interested character we’ve come across.
 In taking over protagonist Shinichi’s right hand, and spending every waking moment with him thereafter, Migi begins to be influenced by humanity, as do several of his kind who don’t manage a complete takeover of their host.
 Fusing with humans has more complex implications than they could have perceived, and Migi in particular finds human emotion encroaching further upon his singular directive.
 In turn, the more Migi aligns with us, the more we can understand how similar we are to these creatures in nature.
 We’ve become dominant by evolutionary coincidence alone, with the luxury of feeling righteous in our place on Earth, our impulse to devour so ingrained that we barely notice until threatened with domination.

 Frieza – Dragon Ball Z/Super